 Preserving sovereign rights to try to maintain or to develop local pharmaceutical capacity is critical to access to medicines not only for industrialization.
-When a rightholder has exclusive rights to a single source of supply, not only are there monopoly-based affordability problems, there are also high risks of interrupted supply if manufacturing or insufficient capacity problems occur.
+When a rightholder has exclusive rights to a single source of supply, not only are there monopoly-based affordability problems, there are also high risks of interrupted supply if manufacturing, capacity, or quality assurance problems occur.
 Many countries choose to develop local pharmaceutical capacity precisely in order to ensure that they have locally managed sources of supply of essential life-saving medicines to supplement potentially fragile supplies available from only one or a small number of producers on the global market.

-5. Conclusion: Strike the Investment Chapter and Otherwise Limit its Application to IPRs
+Conclusion: Strike the Investment Chapter or Otherwise Limits its Application to IPRs

 There are many reasons to strike the Investment Chapter from the TPP, a chapter that dramatically increases corporate power at the same time that it restricts government sovereignty to regulate foreign and domestic business activities and to afford the enforcement of claims on an even-handed basis in domestic courts.
 However, little attention has been given to the grave risks that the Investment Chapter poses to access to medicines.
-Big Pharma has had a big hand in the US IP Chapter and now in the Investment Chapter as well.
-Negotiating Parties should reject both TRIPS-plus IP standards and investor-state dispute clauses that will needlessly tie their hands in helping to safeguard the health of their people.

-The best solution to IP-specific claims, and to the broader risks of investor-state claims altogether, is to delete the Investment Chapter entirely.
+Big Pharma has had a big hand in the US's proposed IP Chapter and now in the Investment Chapter as well.
+Negotiating Parties should reject both TRIPS-plus IP standards and enforcement measures and substantive investment clause provisions and ISDS that will needlessly tie their hands in helping to safeguard the health of their people.
+Accordingly, the best solution with respect to IP-specific investment claims, and to the broader risks of investor-state claims altogether, is to delete the Investment Chapter entirely.
+There is no compelling reason why foreign investors should have rights that are not available to domestic investors nor are investments so different in kind from trade in goods and services that they are entitled to special substantive and enforcement protections.

 The second-best solution to the risk of dangerous investor-state arbitral proceedings is to explicitly exclude IPRs from the Investment Chapter and to clarify that IPRs are not even indirectly protected by the broader language of the TPP definition of "investment."
 This solution could best be accomplished by an addition to Art.
 12.3: "4.
-This Chapter does not apply with respect to the enforcement of any rights conferred pursuant to Chapter \\ (Intellectual Property)."
-Either of these solutions would force IP rightholders to assert their IP-related claims in domestic courts, just as domestic IP companies must do; there would as well be supplemental protection pursuant to state-to-state dispute resolution.
-By excluding investor-state IPR claims, Parties could obtain sovereign control over the adjudication of IP rights, retain freedom to develop their own IP jurisprudence, and relegate rightholders to previously established private rights and remedies.
+This Chapter does not apply with respect to the enforcement of any rights conferred pursuant to Chapter \ (Intellectual Property)."
+Either of these